Some of the best outdoor dining spots in Savannah take advantage of the weather with comfortable and scenic seating.

-Savannah already embraces her visitors as much as she does her residents, who usually greet tourists with an offer of food and drink.
-For that same warm, home-style welcome, Tubby’s Seafood above Huey’s serves up the works up on their second-story deck, where customers can watch the ferries and cargo ships cruise by River Street.
+Savannah already embraces her visitors as much as she does her residents.
+For that same warm, home-style welcome, Tubby’s Seafood serves up the works up on their second-story deck.
+Customers can watch the ferries and cargo ships cruise by River Street.

-Tucked between the Old Cotton Exchange building and City Hall, Vic’s on the River makes the most use of their outdoor and deck space with plenty of seating and live music every evening.
+Tucked between the Old Cotton Exchange building and City Hall is Vic’s on the River.
+Vic’s makes the most use of their outdoor and deck space with plenty of seating and live music every evening.
 This raised restaurant was originally used as a warehouse upon its completion in 1859.
-It was in the building’s empty offices that General Sherman’s lesser officers stayed and strategized during the Civil War (still referred in the South as the War Between The States or the War of Northern Aggression).
+The building’s empty offices were once used for General Sherman’s lesser officers during the Civil War.

 Savannah’s only brewpub, Moon River Brewing Co. boasts the largest beer garden in Downtown Savannah.
-With an outdoor bar and plenty of seating, the haunted restaurant stays busy serving their popular beers brewed in house, such as Yoga Pants (a Southern-style Pale Ale) and Slow-vannah (a Session IPA).
+With an outdoor bar and plenty of seating, the haunted restaurant stays busy.
+They serve beers brewed in house, such as Yoga Pants (a Southern-style Pale Ale) and Slow-vannah (a Session IPA).

-For the low maintenance stomach, Wild Wing Café dishes out classic American cuisine directly across the fountains of Ellis Square.
-Do not be fooled by the “sports bar” facade; This fabulous barbeque wings, burgers, and beer joint integrates itself effortlessly into the character of City Market without looking too tacky or branding.
-Even on any given weekday, Wild Wing’s offers food and fun with a 4-7 p.m. happy hour, Team Trivia, and lots of live music featuring local and visiting artists.
+Wild Wing Café dishes out classic American cuisine.
+It is directly across the fountains of Ellis Square.
+Do not be fooled by the “sports bar” facade.
+This fabulous wings, burgers, and beer joint integrates itself effortlessly into the character of City Market.
+Even on a weekday, Wild Wing’s offers a 4-7 p.m. happy hour, Team Trivia, and live music.

 Though not technically within City Market, B&D Burgers is a close neighbor to its foot traffic (just look for the lounging gator).
-Head out back to the main patio and experience this restaurant’s equivalent to a backyard cookout near one of their sports-viewing TVs or in the middle of all the action.
-B&D also puts the power of the patty in their customers’ hands with a build-your-own burger option among their traditional selection of premium style burgers and beer.
+Head out back to the main patio and experience this restaurant’s equivalent to a backyard cookout.
+Their sports-viewing TVs are in the middle of all the action.
+B&D also puts the power of the patty in their customers’ hands with a build-your-own burger option.

-A unanimously favorite stop on the south end of Forsyth Park among both locals and tourists, Local 11 Ten oversees the park and its pedestrians from their air conditioned dining room or, better yet, their naturally airy rooftop bar, Perch.
-Wooden floors contrast against white cushions where you can lounge and nurse a bottle of golden monkey and munch on warm Castelvetrano olives while the trees hang low enough to almost touch the rim of your glass.
+Local 11 Ten at the end of Forsyth Park oversees the park and its pedestrians from their dining room or rooftop bar, Perch.
+Wooden floors and white cushions invite yo lounge and nurse a bottle of golden monkey and munch on warm Castelvetrano olives.

-If you want to bask in a creative mind’s cozy, caffeinated mecca, seek out the influx of SCAD students along Bull Street across from the Savannah Public Library.
-That is where Foxy Loxy feeds the curious creative’s cravings not just for coffee but baked goods and Tex-Mex fare.
-Their courtyard just past the kitchen doors is the place for live local and regional music every Tuesday night and artist receptions on the first Friday of the month.
+Across from the Savannah Public Library, you’ll find Foxy Lady.
+They offer not just for coffee. but baked goods and Tex-Mex fare.
+Their courtyard just past the is the place for live local and regional music every Tuesday night.
+Artist receptions are on the first Friday of the month.